Set-off what?

 Fortunately, the costs of actions taken by an owner to prevent the suffering of avoidable loss are compensable.
 However, such losses must not be too remote which refers to excluding recovery of losses that would not typically arise or would not have been foreseen by the parties at the time of entering their agreement due to the breach.[7]

-Recovery is possible even where the costs of the reasonable steps exceed the likely cost of the avoided loss (with the bulding having to prove steps were unreasonable).[8]
+Recovery is possible even where the costs of the reasonable steps exceed the likely cost of the avoided loss (with the builder having to prove steps were unreasonable).[8]
 For clarity, it is not necessary for the reasonable actions taken to have actually succeeded in avoiding the loss for the costs to be recoverable.

 Mitigating by allowing the original builder access to rectify